 Harvest hardneck garlic when about half the leaves have turned brown.
-For us in Idaho, this is around August.
-For Southern growers it will likely be in June or July.
+For us in Idaho, this is around late July or August.
+For Southern growers it will likely be in May, June or July.
+Turbans in particular are really early!
 Garlic will stop growing and mature when the soil temperature reaches 90 F. If you have a really hot, early summer the garlic will be ready to harvest sooner (and will have smaller bulbs).
+You need to keep an eye on it until you figure out when it is likely to be ready.
 Harvest softneck garlic when the lower few leaves are starting to turn brown.

-To left: Jane harvests a softneck garlic variety, Thermadrone.
-Note that only the bottom 2-3 leaves are brown and that some plants are starting to fall over.
+Left: Thermadrone softneck garlic ready to harvest (other plants in the bed have already been dug up).
+Note that only the bottom 2-3 leaves are brown and that some garlic plants are starting to fall over.
+Once the plant falls over no more bulb development occurs and it should be dug up.
+Pulling on fallen over garlic plants will usually break the bulb off below ground.
 For more pictures of garlic ready to harvest see Garlic Questions.

 When harvesting, carefully dig plants.
 Garlic plants can even be pulled if the soil is loose enough.
 Usually we shovel near the plant to loosen the dirt and than carefully pull.
 Remove loose soil from bulbs and roots but leave the stalks on.
 If you live in a high humidity area, trim off the dirty roots leaving about ¼ inch roots on the bulb.
 Excess wet roots can prevent drying or cause rot.
 Removing the excess root and dirt will help prevent mold or rot on the garlic bulb.
 Handle bulbs carefully to avoid bruising your crop.
 Garlic is delicate.